NBT-GeTH/pharmvip-guideline/README.md

 This package can be installed as a python package by following the below instruction:

-On the repository root directory run this commands to install pacakage.
+On the repository root directory, run this command to install the pacakage.
 ```shell
 pip install -e .
 ```

 ## Usage

-We provide bash script to run package locate at `/resources/scripts/pharmvip_guideline_allele_matcher.sh` edit file to set input path and run by :
+We provide a bash script for running the package, which is located at `/resources/scripts/pharmvip_guideline_allele_matcher.sh` edit file to set the input path and run by :
 ```shell
 bash /resources/scripts/pharmvip_guideline_allele_matcher.sh
 ```